luanarium/ubuntu-offline-kit/README.md

 # Ubuntu-offline-kit

-This guide explains how to create a portable, offline-ready archive of Ubuntu system packages and Python libraries.
+A portable, offline-ready archive of Ubuntu system packages and Python libraries.
----

 ## 1. Persist APT Cache